HealthBioscienceIDEAS/microscopy-novice/episodes/instance-segmentation-and-measurements.md

 ![](fig/instance_segmentation_clear_border.png){
 alt="The instance segmentation with any nuclei crossing the image boundary removed"}
 We now have an image with 11 clearly labelled nuclei.
+You may notice that the smaller nucleus (dark orange) near the top left of the image has been removed even though we can't see where it touches the image border.
+Remember that this is a 3D image and clear border removes nuclei touching any border.
+This nucleus has been removed because it touches the top or bottom (z axis) of the image.
-Let's check the nuclei count as we did above.
+Let's check the
+nuclei count as we did above.

 ```python